Strong Tower Ranch is a Christ-centered refuge, offering hope and mentoring for youth, especially those at risk.

 After working with youth groups for several years, we have learned that certain requirements ensure a smooth week for everyone involved.
-We have listed these on the Mission Trip to STR Agreement for Group Leaders which must be signed.
+We have listed these on the Mission Trip to STR Agreement for Group Leaders which must be signed (available after contacting us).
 Because we do so much to organize the camp weeks, provide the activities, bring the children, etc., planning your mission trip is much easier than the typical mission trip.
 But there are some preparations for your team that will require careful attention and timeliness.
 A local youth pastor who has been very successful in preparing his team helped us come up with a step-by-step list to help you prepare.
-See these in the link below.
+See the link below.